Write a little about yourself. Just a paragraph will do.

 You want to go adventuring in SF, or if you want to play some board

 games, go to trivia night, or a comedy show.

 Also, you should be aware that I'm currently in a primary

-relationship with SeekingSJM, so that's something it's important to
+relationship with the awesome and hilarious SeekingSJM, so that's

-be ok with.
-I think compersion and being GGG are important to any
+Compersion and being GGG are important to any relationship, and

-relationship, and particularly for people who choose to be some
+particularly for people who choose to be some form of

 Who are you looking for?